-The Company provides living accommodations in a residence on the Company's premises, at its convenience, for the Company's CEO.
+The Company provides living accommodations in a residence on the Company's premises, at its convenience, for the Company's chief executive officer ("CEO").
 The CEO provides security and lock-up services and is required to live on premises as a condition of his employment.
 Over the years the Company has recorded annual expenses less than \$12,000, exclusive of depreciation, related to the housing provided for its CEO.